PEDEVCO Corp. (PED) recently have taken one step ahead with the beta value of 0.99

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-While finding the extent of efficiency of the company that is accounted for 16 employees.
+Let’s gauge the efficiency of the firm, which has a total of 16 employees.
 It has generated 810,750 per worker during the last fiscal year.
 Meanwhile, its income per employee was -693,875.
 The stock had 4.77 Receivables turnover and 0.14 Total Asset turnover.
 For the Profitability, stocks gross margin was -38.44, operating margin was -83.03 and Pretax Margin of -85.58.

 PEDEVCO Corp.
 (PED) Ownership Facts and Figures

-Another important factor to analyze is how key investors are playing towards the stock of the Oil & Gas E&P industry.
-PEDEVCO Corp.’s current insider ownership accounts for 14.80%, in contrast to 1.30% institutional ownership.
+Nothing is more important than checking the behaviour of major investors towards the stock of the Oil & Gas E&P industry.
+PEDEVCO Corp.’s current insider ownership accounts for 14.80%, in contrast to 1.40% institutional ownership.
 According to the most recent insider trade that took place on Jan 19, this organization’s Director sold 50,000 shares at the rate of 1.40, making the entire transaction reach 69,800 in total value, affecting insider ownership by 120,000.
 Preceding that transaction, on Jan 13, Company’s CAO and PFO and AO sold 10,000 for 1.38, making the whole transaction’s value amount to 13,777.
 This particular insider is now the holder of 100,000 in total.

 PEDEVCO Corp.
 (PED) Earnings and Revenue Records